bearclawstu/IonicTemplateWithSecurity/README.md

 * A Cognito User Pool (to hold all your users)
 * A Cognito User Pool Client (for connecting your app to)
 * A Congito Authorizer (for securing your endpoint to only people logged into your app)
+* A Cognito Identity Pool (for allowing users access to secure S3 buckets)
 * An API Gateway with associated Lambda functions
+* An S3 bucket to store users profiles pictures

 This will also automatically add a postConfirmation Lambda trigger on the Congito User Pool to automatically add a user to your dynamoDB table once they are verified.